About how large are algebraic Betti numbers?: Acknowledgments

 \section{Acknowledgments}

 This paper is an outgrowth of conversations with Lawrence Ein and Rob Lazarsfeld, and we are grateful for their generosity and their comments.
 We also thank Christine Berkesch, David Eisenbud, Jason McCullough, Frank-Olaf Schreyer, and Gregory G.\ Smith for useful conversations.
-This paper would not have been possible with computations in {\tt Macaulay2}.
+This paper would not have been possible without {\tt Macaulay2}~\cite{M2}.